em00k/NextBuild/Emu/CSpect/ReadMe.txt

 -remote            =  Enable the remote debugger mode, by disabling the debugger screen.
--fill=$XXXXX...XX  =  Fill memory with this hex sequence on power up -rewind            =  Enable CPU history for debugger rewinding
+-fill=$XXXXX...XX  =  Fill memory with this hex sequence on power up -rewind            =  Enable CPU history for debugger rewinding -analytics         =  Disable analytics.
+Please if you can, leave these on as it'll help direct developement effort.
+-fps               =  Display FPS in titlebar
+-freerun           =  Disable all timer locks and run as fast as we can (must use -sound as well) +def[0-9]"text"    =  Debugger macro command, executed using ALT+[0-9] allowing handy pre-defined bookmarks -divmap            =  Disable the DivMMC automapping (might speed things up for some people) -nodelay           =  Do now wait for NEX file delay (used to display title screens etc)

 Manual SDCARD setup